rtrisnoj/esp-idf/docs/en/api-guides/bootloader.rst

 In the bootloader space, you cannot use the drivers and functions from other components.
 If necessary, then the required functionality should be placed in the project's `bootloader_components` directory (note that this will increase its size).

 If the bootloader grows too large then it can collide with the partition table, which is flashed at offset 0x8000 by default.
 Increase the :ref:`partition table offset <CONFIG_PARTITION_TABLE_OFFSET>` value to place the partition table later in the flash.
 This increases the space available for the bootloader.

-.. note:: Customize the bootloader by using either method is only supported with CMake build system (i.e. not supported with legacy Make build system).